AntonioDeFalco/Adaptive-OCGP/README.md

 # Drug Target - Gaussian Process OCC

 This repository contains an implementation of Gaussian Processes applied to a One Class Classification (OCC) problem, starting from Kemmler et al. [1].

+Since the OCC problem does not allow the automatic selection of GP hyperparameters, we propose two kernels that use not a hyperparameter with a fixed value but an adaptive hyperparameter, which varies for each sample and is automatically selected according to the distance of the training samples.
+    - Adaptive Kernel the hyperparameter is based on the distance of the training sample from its $k-th$ nearest training sample
+    - Scaled Kernel combines the distance between the samples with the average distance of the samples from their nearest.

-A new method is proposed for selecting the lenght-scale hyperparameter in the SE kernel obtaining an adaptive kernel.
-It is compared with the only proposed method for the hyperparameter selection for OCC of Xiao et al. [2].
+The proposed kernels are compared with an implementation (hyperparameter_Selection.m) of the best known method for the hyperparameter selection for OCC of Xiao et al. [2].
-The main problem addressed is the selection and prioritization of drug targets, the OCC.m script contains testing on DrugTarget dataset with which we get AUC 0.90, but we confirm the validity of the proposed method on the following datasets.
+The main problem addressed is the selection and prioritization of drug targets, the OCC.m script contains testing on DrugTarget dataset with which we get AUC 0.90.

 # UCI Benchmars